massalabs/station/INSTALLATION.md

 ### Terminal Installation using apt

+1. Download the latest version of **MassaStation** installer for Debian Linux from [here](https://github.com/massalabs/thyra/releases/latest/).
-1. Open a terminal on your Debian Linux system.
+2. Open a terminal on your Debian Linux system.
-2. Navigate to the directory where the downloaded `.deb` package is located.
+3. Navigate to the directory where the downloaded `.deb` package is located.
-3. Run the following command to install the package:
+4. Run the following command to install the package:

    ```
    sudo apt install ./massastation-${{ VERSION }}_amd64.deb
    ```

-4. Enter your administrator password when prompted and press Enter to confirm.
+5. Enter your administrator password when prompted and press Enter to confirm.
-5. The installation will begin, and you will see progress information in the terminal.
+6. The installation will begin, and you will see progress information in the terminal.
-6. Once the installation is complete, you can close the terminal.
+7. Once the installation is complete, you can close the terminal.

 Congratulations!
 You have successfully installed **MassaStation** on your computer.
 You can start MassaStation by searching for it in the Applications folder.